micmejia/bible-dump/AMPC/Matthew/Matt 6.md

 But if your eye is unsound, your whole body will be full of darkness.
-If then the very light in you [your [^r]conscience] is darkened, how dense is that darkness!
+If then the very light in you [your conscience] is darkened, how dense is that darkness!